cosmos72/schemesh/README.md

 (ok "done!\n")
 ```

-This feature can also be written in long form `(shell-expr ...)` both from shell syntax and from Scheme syntax.
+This feature is named "Scheme jobs" and can also be written in long form `(shell-expr ...)`
+both from shell syntax and from Scheme syntax.

 If used from Scheme syntax, the job created by short or long form can be executed immediately,
 or saved in a variable for later execution, or passed to a procedure, etc.